Witch on the Holy Night: Supporting characters

+A teacher of Aoko and Sōjurō's class.

 Development and release

 Kinoko Nasu was inspired in late 1995 by the first episode of Neon Genesis Evangelion to write a novel, something he had been thinking of doing since he was in high school.
 Nasu originally wrote Mahōtsukai no Yoru on the spur of the moment as a roughly 400-page novel in winter 1996.
 He tried to enter it into several writing competitions, but was ultimately unsuccessful, leaving the work merely being passed around by his friends.
 Later, Nasu planned to submit it to Fujimi Shobo, but had difficulty keeping the page count under 350 pages, and left the novel unreleased.
 After forming Type-Moon with Takashi Takeuchi and releasing several projects under it, Takeuchi suggested remaking Mahōtsukai no Yoru so it could be released before their next planned project Girls' Work.

 In April 2008, a game version of Mahōtsukai no Yoru was announced.
 Unlike Type-Moon's previous games, Mahōtsukai no Yoru is not an adult game, and features Hirokazu Koyama as the lead artist in place of Takeuchi.
 The game was set to be released sometime in 2009, but after several delays, the game received a September 2010 release date.
 In September, however, Type-Moon announced that the release date had been pushed back to winter 2011, and later to sometime in 2011.
 A free game demo was made available on December 15, 2011, and the full game was released on April 12, 2012 for Windows PCs.

 An enhanced version for Nintendo Switch and PlayStation 4 was announced in April 2022, and published by Aniplex on December 8, 2022 in Japan.
 A demo version was released on November 3, 2022.
 In June 2022, it was confirmed that the game would also launch worldwide under the title Witch on the Holy Night on the same date.
 It features a higher resolution than the original PC release and full voice acting along with English, Simplified Chinese and Traditional Chinese language options.
 A Windows port of this version was announced in September 2023, and was released via Steam on December 14, 2023.

 Two visual novel sequels are planned by Type-Moon, though no updates have been made since 2012.

+A smartphone version is to be released on November 20, 2026 in conjunction with the movie.